nexmo-community/aws-comprehend/README.md

-# Amazon Comprehend for transcriptions created from Vonage API connectors
+# Amazon Comprehend connector for transcriptions created from Vonage API connectors and messages from Vonage API applications

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/nexmo-se/aws-comprehend)

-This Vonage API's Amazon Comprehend connector allows transcriptions created from Vonage API connectors to be sentiment analyzed by AWS Comprehend.
+This Vonage API's Amazon Comprehend connector allows transcriptions created from your deployed Vonage API connectors and from your Vonage API applications to be sentiment analyzed by AWS Comprehend.

 ## Amazon Comprehend connector